Infinitely many solutions for a Schrodinger equation with sign-changing potential and nonlinear term: Introduction

+In order to study the strongly indefinite variational problems as above, various variational methods have been developed in the last two decades(\cite{AlamaLi1,AlamaLi2,BartschDingNon-Metrizable,SK,Mederski1,Mederski2,SzulkinWeth}).
+In paper \cite{SK}, Kryszewski and Szulkin introduced the so-called $\tau$-topology in a Hilbert space (see section 2 for details) and then established a generalized linking theorem for \textbf{$\tau$-upper semi-continuous functionals}.
+By this linking theorem, they proved the existence of solutions for equation (\ref{5.equation}) under $(\textbf{V})$, $\mathbf{(f_1)}$, $\mathbf{(f_2)}$ and the (AR) condition:

+In papers \cite{BartschDingNon-Metrizable,Bartsch-Ding}, Bartsch and Ding established some critical point theories in general Banach space(see also \cite{Ding}).
+Thereafter, based on the $\tau$-upper semi-continuity assumption, a series of critical point theorems were developed (see \cite{BC2,Ligongbao,SI1,Rup,weak-linking}) and used to study the existence of solutions for equation (\ref{5.equation}) with some special nonlinearities, such as, paper \cite{Ding-Lee} for super or asymptotically linear nonlinearities, papers \cite{Ackermann,TangxianhuaJDE} for nonlocal nonlinearities, and papers \cite{Chabrowski,Chen-Tang,weak-linking} for critical nonlinearities, etc. However, all of these mentioned papers require that the variational functional satisfies $\tau$-upper semi-continuity, which then implies that the nonlinear term in (\ref{5.equation}) must have some kind of positivity, e.g., $F(x,u) \geq 0$.

-Recently in \cite{CH}, the authors developed a linking theorem without assuming $\tau$-upper semi-continuity, then they proved the existence of a nontrivial solution of problem (\ref{5.equation}) with certain types of sign-changing nonlinearities.
-More precisely, let $\tilde{F}(x,u):=\frac{1}{2}uf(x,u)-F(x,u)$, and the following conditions are imposed on $f(x,u)$: \begin{description} \item[$(\text{f}_{\text{3}})$] For some $q \in (2,2^*)$, denote
+Recently, the authors in \cite{Bernini-Bieganowski,CH} developed some critical point theorems without assuming the $\tau$-upper semi-continuity and equations with certain types of sign-changing nonlinear terms were studied (see also \cite{Chen-Chquard,FLiu-JianfuYang}).
+More precisely, in \cite{CH} the authors assumed further in equation (\ref{5.equation}): \begin{description} \item[$(\text{f}_{\text{3}})$] For some $q \in (2,2^*)$, let